 Shimadzu Axima iDplus Performance MALDI-TOF mass spectrometer performs laser ionisation of matrix co-crystallised solid samples which are analysed by time-of-flight mass spectrometry with MS/MS capabilities.

 MALDI-TOF mass spec. is used for “soft” ionisation of fragile compounds such as complex biological samples and/or synthetic polymers.
-Extremely versatile MALDI-TOF analysis can be performed in either reflectron or linear detector modes which provide information rich MS spectra for a broad mass range 100–12,000 Da or 12,000–100,000 Da respectively; whilst MS/MS capabilities further facilitate compound characterisation.
+Extremely versatile MALDI-TOF analysis can be performed in either reflectron or linear detector modes which provide information-rich MS spectra for a broad mass range 100–12,000 Da or 12,000–100,000 Da respectively; while MS/MS capabilities further facilitate compound characterisation.
 Software tools specifically designed for biomolecule or polymer analysis enable an in-depth understanding of samples.

 The MALDI-TOF analytical work-flow can be integrated with robotic sample preparation enabling LC-MALDI-TOF analytical procedures in combination with the Shimadzu GPC and NexeraX2 separation systems.
 Also available is a SunCollect MALDI spray chamber for tissue imaging.

 The Shimadzu LCMS-IT-TOF mass spectrometer is fronted by a Shimadzu NexeraX2 UHPLC system; the instrument is designed for high-resolution accurate mass MSn experiments.